ama-team/voxengine-sdk/README.md

     // NotFound is a special case for 404 response code
     throwOnNotFound: false,
     retryOnNotFound: false,
+    // VoxImplant is capable only of emitting GET and POST requests,
+    // but this may be overcome by providing real method in
+    // additional header
+    methodOverrideHeader: 'X-HTTP-Method-Override',
     // those will be used on every request unless headers
     // specified with request override these
     headers: {},